shaloo/desc/docs/source/index.rst

 *Welcome to Puttshack Cloud API documentation!*

-|product_name| offers an agile, scalable and responsive integration platform that can be used to build web-scale online products and services.
+|product_name| offers an agile, scalable and responsive integration platform that can be used to build scalable products and services.

 This documentation is targeted at *Puttshack Marketing Team* and *Developers* who intend to use |product_name| for enhancing Puttshack customer experience.